You are what you eat…and so is your skin?!?!

 Below is an infographic on the best foods to consume to maintain a healthy glow:

 Foods that are high in antioxidants like goji berries are wonderful to maintain skin’s elasticity and shine.
 Healthy fats like avocado and olive oil are great options to include if you’re seeking a smooth complexion.
 Superfoods like cacao nibs, matcha green tea and chia seeds also aid our skin in reducing blemishes, calming free radicals and tightening the skin.
+Including amazon matcha green tea powder in your diet could increase your antioxidant intake, which may help prevent cell damage and even lower your risk of several chronic diseases.

 You don’t have to worry about running to the store and spending hundreds on the newest beauty buffs either…all of the above is easily affordable and edible too! 😉